- Phone: (610)-776-7301

-Lehigh Christian Academy's high school consists of students in 9th through 11th grade with our 12th grade forthcoming.
+Lehigh Christian Academy's High School consists of students in 9th through 11th grade with our 12th grade forthcoming.
 12th grade will be implemented in the fall 2020.
-Classes in our high school are semi-departmentalized.
+Classes in our High school are semi-departmentalized.
 Students will have multiple teachers throughout the day.
-Students in high school will have to complete their core curriculum courses to earn credits towards their requirements for graduation.
-High school core curriculum for English consists of English 9, English 10, English 11 and English 12 or Honors English 12, British Literature or American Literature.
+Students in High School will have to complete their core curriculum courses to earn credits towards their requirements for graduation.
+High School core curriculum for English consists of English I, English II, English III and English IIII or Honors English IIII, British Literature or American Literature.
 These courses have a strong emphasis on SAT PREP.
 The Mathematics credits will be earned in Pre- Algebra, Algebra 1, Geometry, Algebra II, Pre-Calculus, AP Calculus or Practical Mathematics.
 High School History classes are American History, World History, Geography, Civics and Economics.
 Science course selection are Physical Science, Biology, Chemistry, Anatomy and Physics.
 Students are required to take 2 years of a foreign language as a requirement for graduation.
-Students can elect Spanish I, Spanish II, Spanish III or Sign Language as well as alternative languages can be taken through online courses.
+Students can elect to take Spanish I, Spanish II, Spanish III or Sign Language as well as alternative languages can be taken through online courses.
 Our Humanities classes are Chorus, Vocal Ensemble, Band, Yearbook, Future Educator, Drama, Fine Arts, Art History, Logic, Photography, Film Analysis and Family & Consumer Science.
 Students are also required to take Physical Education classes and Health.

 This special learning center provides an opportunity for students who have special learning needs to be taught effectively in the Christian school setting.
 Students who have normal mental ability, but are two to three years behind their classmates in language arts and math, are eligible for the Learning Support program.
 These students divide their time between Learning Support and an adapted curriculum in the regular classroom.
 The Learning Support classroom also provides remedial instruction for students who are approximately six months behind their class in language arts and math.